FAQ Contents:

 my language among the translations?

 the most popular languages.
-Volunteers are welcome to
+Other translations are planned.

 A continent is defined in Peoplese as a gigantic land mass surrounded